 A graduate from the Winnipeg School of Art, where he studied with Joseph Plaskett, Tanabe moved to New York City in the hope of becoming an abstract expressionist painter.
 While working in New York City and later, in Vancouver, he created abstract paintings.
-A move to Banff, Alberta, in 1973, where he was hired to lead the Painting Program at the Banff School of Arts, precipitated a new phase in his work, focused on the prairie and foothill landscapes, building on his earlier work.
+A move to Banff, Alberta, in 1973, where he was hired to lead the Painting Program at the Banff School of Fine Arts, precipitated a new phase in his work, focused on the prairie and foothill landscapes, building on his earlier work.
 His prairie landscapes were unlike anything seen in Canada before, picturing an alternative to the Group of Seven traditions and those of his contemporaries.
 Instead of featuring scenic pastorals of farms and livestock, these prairie landscapes were distilled down to two basic elements: the land and the sky.
 A move from Banff to Vancouver Island in 1980 led to his third major stage.
 The West Coast landscapes are fuelled by a compulsion to capture the surface and movement of the Pacific Ocean, set against the backdrop of atmospheric fog that hides and reveals distant mountain ranges and islands.
 Each of Tanabe’s artistic stages has been informed by his earlier work, resulting in poetic landscapes that he could process and refine endlessly.

 The West Vancouver Art Museum is delighted to showcase 12 works in this exhibition, which were donated by the artist in 2011 and 2019.
 This is the first time the works given in 2019 are being exhibited.